 Cristina is the recipient of 2004 & 2007 Moving Image Fund Grants from the LEF Foundation in support of 3 Américas and is a recipient of a 2020 Journalism360 Challenge Grant from the Online News Association and the Knight Foundation.
 She is also a 2010 Film Independent Project Involve Fellow, a 2012 MacDowell Colony Fellow, a 2013 Massachusetts Cultural Council Artist Fellow and 2014 Cine Qua Non Screenwriter Fellow.

-Cristina is a contributing author of Filming Difference: Actors, Directors, Producers and Writers on Gender, Race and Sexuality in Film, University of Texas Press, May 2009.
+Cristina is also contributing author in Filming Difference: Actors, Directors, Producers and Writers on Gender, Race and Sexuality in Film, University of Texas Press (edited by Daniel Bernardi); May 2009.

 Cristina currently has a feature length screenplay and a Virtual Reality/Mixed Reality experience, Magic in the Desert, in development, a personal documentary in post production and a 360º film, “the root is more important than the flower/la raíz es mas importante que la flor” and is an official selection at the Indigenous 2021 Asinabka Film & Media Festival in Canada, the 2021 Aesthetica Film & Media Festival in England, the 2021 Virginia Dares Cinematic Arts Award for Decolonizing & Re-Indigenizing Media at Virginia Tech University, the Cinequest FIlm and Creativity Festival’s VR Competition and the FICWALLMAPU, the Indigenous Film & Arts Festival in Temuco, Chile.